 In the Winter, we naturally hibernate; we are less active and could be more prone to anxious thinking.

 Not getting out as much, not receiving vitamin D through the skin and having less sunlight can contribute to anxious thinking.
 Combined with more time to listen and watch the news, it is easy to fall into anxious thoughts, catastrophising over events that may or may not occur and falling into the trap of reliving past events.
 Here is the thing!
 If you cut open Dawn’s head and look into her little brain, the hippocampus (where memory is stored and organised), you will not find a 7-year-old riding a pony, NO!
 That was a memory, and yes, that was a good memory.
 Good or bad memory is precisely that, a memory, a thought from a past event.

 The ego part of the brain is doing a great job of protecting us from further hurt and trauma by recalling the past to protect us in the future.

 But unfortunately, it also encourages us to look out for bad news, for a future event where I MIGHT not be safe!

 I am not belittling or diminishing some of the awful things that happen to anybody.

-There have been horrendous crimes committed, including war crimes, where some victims suffer from severe trauma and PTSD.
+Horrendous crimes have been committed, including war crimes, where some victims suffer from severe trauma and PTSD.

 Maybe you can begin to see how we build images and stories that we do not KNOW will happen.
 Yes!
 Some people look quite logically at statistics but are they always correct?

 So Spring is here, and you may feel you would like a detox.
-If you would like some help detoxing from anxious thinking, download my free Anxiety – Challenge Self Defeating Beliefs.
+If you want some help detoxing from anxious thinking, download my free Anxiety – Challenge Self-Defeating Beliefs.